j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ## MyEtherWallet Review Summary

-Since its release in 2015, MyEtherWallet has become one of the most popular ways to use ETH, ETC, and tokens.
-You don't have to download tons of data or wait possibly weeks to start using the wallet.
-Although the interface can be a little cluttered, you will easily see past that once you start using it.
+In 3 years MyEtherWallet has become one of the most popular ways to use ETH, ETC, and tokens.
+You don't have to download a ton of data and you can start using the wallet almost immediately.
+Although the interface can be a little cluttered at first, you will easily see past that once you start using it.

-MEW has a low barrier to entry, making it a great introduction point to Ethereum.
-The robust tool set, and the fact that it can be used in combination with a hardware wallet makes MyEtherWallet an attractive choice for newcomers and veterans alike.
+MEW has a low barrier to entry, all you need is a web browser.
+As a matter of fact, you can even use it [offline](https://myetherwallet.github.io/knowledge-base/offline/running-myetherwallet-locally.html) or as [cold storage](https://myetherwallet.github.io/knowledge-base/offline/ethereum-cold-storage-with-myetherwallet.html).
+The robust tool set, and the fact that it can be used in combination with hardware wallets makes MyEtherWallet an attractive choice for both newcomers and veterans alike.